 Using Free-Aim while Locked On

 If you’re using the Dual Stick Fusion controls but want the precision of gyro aiming, worry not!
 While locked on, move the Right Joy-Con or your gamepad to enable Free-Aim.
+You may also use the Right Stick while locked on to use Free-Aim.

 This is a great feature if you’re fighting multiple enemies at once.
 It’s also a good feature to use when you’re fighting a boss that has multiple weak points.

-Free-Aim by default has a Dead Zone of movement range before Free-Aim is activated.
+Free-Aim by default has a Motion Control Dead Zone of movement range before Free-Aim is activated.
 If you want to increase, decrease, or remove this dead zone, you can do so under the Cursor Settings.

 By default, the Free-Aim Motion Threshold is set to 30.
 At 0, the dead zone is non-existent but at that point, you might as well use the Pointer Fusion control scheme.
 You can also adjust Motion Control Sensitivity and invert the X or Y axis if desired.